teknopaul/adj/readme.md

 Beat-mixing midi instruments on Linux.

 I write this to enable mixing a Roland TR-6s drum machine with a vinyl set.  a.k.a. dex, fx & 909.
 The TR-6s has controls to stop start and tempo adjust, but not with enough precision to beat-mix a drum track on to a whole playing record.
-A midi controller ro usb keyboard can be used to avoid having your laptop front and center.
+A midi controller or usb keyboard can be used to avoid having your laptop front and center.

 ## Features

 - Cueing midi instruments, i.e. start / stop
-- Nudging, i.e. speeding up or slowing down temporarily to catch up with a different track
+- Nudging, i.e. speeding up or slowing down temporarily to catch up with a different track.
+- Keeping time with Pioneer CDJs, (using libdj)
 - Tempo adjust (ala pitch control)
 - Quantized restart, jump the midi device to the start of it sequence on the next beat.
 - Setting tempo to a precise value e.g. 123.00 bpm